broadinstitute/cromwell/docs/tutorials/FiveMinuteIntro.md

 * A Unix-based operating system (yes, that includes Mac!)
 * A Java 11 runtime environment
     * You can see what you have by running `$ java -version` on a terminal.
+You're looking for a version that's at least `1.11` or higher.
-	* If not, you can download Java [here](https://adoptopenjdk.net/).
+    * If not, consider installing via conda or brew [as explained here](https://github.com/broadinstitute/cromwell/blob/83/docs/Releases.md), or you can download Java [here](https://adoptopenjdk.net/).
     * You might need to update the `export JAVA_HOME` in your bash profile to point to your JAVA install location.
 * A sense of adventure!

 ### Goals